AstronautMarkus/AstronautMarkus/README.md

 Feel free to reach out to me via [marcosreyesmartinez2003@gmail.com](mailto:marcosreyesmartinez2003@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/markusreyes).

-> "Fix your little problem and light this candle" - Alan Shepard
+> “Why don't you fix your little problem and light this candle?” - Alan Shepard